Trafficking of Chinese nationals to scam centers abroad: Chinese government response

 The Ministry of Public Security (China) and other bodies have acknowledged the problem of Chinese citizens being drawn into overseas telecom and online fraud operations.
 In January 2025 it publicly stated it would "make every effort to rescue Chinese nationals who have fallen for scam operations" and enforce "crack down on cross‑border criminal gangs".

 Measures taken included stronger international law enforcement cooperation and efforts to return victims from countries like Thailand, Myanmar, and Laos.
 Domestic legal actions include crackdowns and fraud case investigations, punishment for involved Chinese nationals, such as imprisonment and confiscated assets.
 Public media campaigns and warnings, Chinese state media has published reminders to citizens to avoid "high‑paying jobs abroad" that may disguise fraud operations.

+Public awareness of scam centres and their trafficking operations increased in China following the success of the 2023 crime thriller No More Bets, and the kidnapping of Wang Xing in 2025.